edlai/edlai.github.io/docs/engineer/dev/softwares/index.md

 # Software Tools for Firmware Development

-This chapter introduces some software development tools.
+This chapter introduces some software development tools for firmware development.

 ## Code Editor